darvid/wraeblast/README.md

 * [ ] Unit tests and documentation
 * [ ] Filter preview image generation
 * [ ] Filter compression/deduping of rules
+* [ ] Investigate auto-updating, but yet another downloadable tool to do it is out of the question (probably)
 * [ ] Integration with [poeprofit][11] (i.e. dedicated styles and sounds
   for profitable strategies)
 * [ ] Web frontend for downloading up-to-date filters (sans